Public Trust and Confidentiality Policy (Trust Policy)

 - Therefore, be it resolved that the Fairfax County Board of Supervisors does hereby affirm our strong commitment to maintaining a community culture that values and celebrates the similarities as well as the differences among our neighbors.

-Chairman Sharon Bulova stated in her Board Matter that same day, “Fairfax County is a welcoming and accepting community where residents of all backgrounds deserve to feel respected and safe.
+Former Chairman Sharon Bulova stated, “Fairfax County is a welcoming and accepting community where residents of all backgrounds deserve to feel respected and safe.
 It is important that we, as local leaders, speak out when our constituents are concerned regarding policies or practices that may affect them.
 We are a safe, diverse and caring community, and if that harmony is threatened, I believe we have a duty to speak out and clearly articulate our values.”

 The Fairfax County Police Department (FCPD) investigates every crime reported to them and responds to every call for police assistance, regardless of a person's immigration status.
 They strive to serve, protect and provide police assistance to anyone in this county who needs it.
 When the police arrest someone, they do not check immigration status.